 Jo arranges and performs her music with various orchestras and choirs across the world, incorporating live looping and electric cello with traditional classical ensembles.

-Twentieth century German composer Paul Hindemith is attributed with the following quotation: “Today, unexplored regions of the stringed instruments’ fingerboard are non-existent; even the arctic zones of the eternal rosin (near the bridge) have become a habitable abode for fearless climbers.
+Twentieth century German composer Paul Hindemith is attributed with the following quotation: Today, unexplored regions of the stringed instruments’ fingerboard are non-existent; even the arctic zones of the eternal rosin (near the bridge) have become a habitable abode for fearless climbers.
 This comment seems to perfectly encapsulate, both literally and metaphorically, Jo’s vision of her music and her approach to her instrument; always striving further, always searching for improved means of expression and communication with her audience, always ascending.
-Jo’s new album Caldera is now available.

 “Great musical intensity, range and colour…Jo Quail is a virtuoso, eliciting grace and power”

 “Exciting, enrapturing and utterly engaging, Jo Quail will take you sometimes surprising and often emotional journey…” Adelaide Festival Review, 2105